The JWST Early Release Science Program for Direct Observations of Exoplanetary Systems III: Aperture Masking Interferometric Observations of the star HIP 65426 at 3.8 um: Conclusions

 \section{Conclusions}

-In this study, we have demonstrated that the AMI mode with \textit{JWST}/NIRISS accesses a completely new parameter space (separations of ${\sim}0.1{\arcsec}{-}0.4{\arcsec}$), a region which is only accessible at lower contrast from the ground, and inaccessible using the conventional coronagraphs on \textit{JWST}.
+In this study, we have demonstrated that the AMI mode with \textit{JWST}/NIRISS accesses a completely new parameter space (separations of ${\sim}0.05{\arcsec}{-}0.5{\arcsec}$), a region which is only accessible at lower contrast from the ground, and largely inaccessible using the conventional coronagraphs on \textit{JWST}.
 This is evident from Figures \ref{fig:DetProb} and \ref{fig:SPHEREvsJWST} which exhibit that with \textit{JWST}/NIRISS/AMI, companions at Solar System planetary scales (as close in as ${\sim}10\,\rm{au}$) can be accessed.
+Solely in terms of contrast, the AMI mode on \textit{JWST} with a currently accessible {${5\sigma}$} companion contrast of $\Delta m{\sim}7.5$, is still reaching roughly one magnitude deeper than very good ground-based AMI performance \citep[e.g. $\Delta m{\sim}6.5$ in][{calculated with a similar method}]{2023Vides}.
+This makes \textit{JWST}/AMI (even with the under-performance induced by charge migration), the most powerful single-telescope interferometer.
+And, with more robust reduction techniques and improved observation strategies this performance will potentially improve in the future.

 Going forward, this mode will be the prime technique to detect companions around stars in the closest star forming regions at close-in separations.
 The number of stars in young moving groups available for planet searches is limited to ${\sim}100$ targets \citep[for example in the moving groups of $\beta$ Pictoris and TW Hydrae,][]{2022Ray}.
 However, targeting stars in the Taurus-Auriga or Scorpius-Centaurus associations (which HIP\,65426 is a member of), increases the number of such available targets by ${\sim}1{-}2$ orders of magnitude since these associations are potentially rich in thousands of such targets.
 Opening up the possibility to probe the members in these star formation regions would mean that many promising targets (e.g., those with debris disks, evidence for accretion or protoplanets using ALMA gas kinematics, etc.) can be probed.
 These targets could be part of future \textit{JWST} (and \textit{ELT}) observations.